Corporate Innovation Accelerator

 Guiding in-house startups from idea to executive pitch

-The goal of this corporate innovation accelerator program is to embrace innovation in a structural way.
-We aim to help companies by creating and supporting corporate venture teams that are developing new business concepts outside of the core business (within a short period of time).
+The goal of this Corporate Innovation Accelerator Program (or Startup Accelerator Program) is to embrace innovation in a structural way within your business strategy.
+We aim to help companies by creating and supporting corporate venture teams (corporate startups) that are developing new business concepts outside of the core business, within a short period of time.
 The biggest difference with shorter innovation programs (e.g. a hackathon) is the fact that you give teams the chance to structurally incorporate a new mindset and methodology to execute radically new ideas.

 “Fantastic opportunity to learn how to think outside of the box, how to be innovative & find new business opportunities.
 Great experience & learnings taken from all the participants, from the project itself to how to present or how to prepare a pitch.”Oscar Salvador - Segment Analyst for Food and NAB at O-I Europe

 The typical process of a Corporate Innovation Accelerator Program

 Scope your Accelerator Program

 A business accelerator program should focus on mid- to long-term opportunities.
 The long term goals of an organization are generally more ‘high level’ in comparison to the shorter term objectives.
 To make sure the results of the accelerator meet the long term goals, all relevant decision makers should be aligned on what (not) to expect as a potential result.